redpelicans/formo/README.md

 ### Why formo, why another form library ?

-I was working on a reactive site and had to craft htlm forms.
+I was working on a reactive app and had to craft htlm forms.
 Because it was very difficult to find a library able to correctly cover the event dimension of the problem, I decided to create one.
 Here is formo ...

 ### What is not formo